MLmarlena/MLmarlena.github.io/about.md

 ![an image alt text]({{ site.baseurl }}/images/uber_pic.png )

-I'm a PhD student in computational medicine and bioinformatics at UMich and a National Science Foundation Graduate Research Fellow.
-I like to think about ways we can use deep learning and computer vision to improve the diagnosis of disease or draw interesting insights about the functional organization of the brain.
+I'm a PhD student in computational medicine and [bioinformatics](https://medicine.umich.edu/dept/computational-medicine-bioinformatics) at UMich and a National Science Foundation [Graduate Research Fellow](https://www.nsfgrfp.org/).
+I like to think about ways we can use deep learning and computer vision to both improve the diagnosis of disease and to draw interesting insights about the functional organization of the brain.

 ### More Information